MohdAqib8267/System-Design/README.md

 <br/>
 **Event-driven architectures:** Asynchronous communication shines in systems where components react to real-time events, such as notifications.
 <br/>

+# What's the difference between RPC and REST?
+Remote Procedure Call (RPC) and REST are two architectural styles in API design.
+APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+Software developers use previously developed or third-party components to perform functions, so they don’t have to write everything from scratch.
+RPC APIs allow developers to call remote functions in external servers as if they were local to their software.
+For example, you can add chat functionality to your application by remotely calling messaging functions on another chat application.
+In contrast, REST APIs allow you to perform specific data operations on a remote server.
+For example, your application could insert or modify employee data on a remote server by using REST APIs.

 # 1. What is CAP theorem?
 CAP(Consistency-Availability-Partition Tolerance) theorem says that a distributed system cannot guarantee C, A and P simultaneously.
 It can at max provide any 2 of the 3 guarantees.
 Let us understand this with the help of a distributed database system.